 Businesses in Spain that encounter various financial problems can initiate the bankruptcy procedures as means of dealing with those issues.
 Spanish companies also have alternative methods to deal with debt, before filing for bankruptcy.

 Our law firm in Spain can offer you solutions and advice for any financial or debt issues you might encounter while running a business in the country.
-When dealing with foreclosure or liquidation, company owners can rely on the help and expertise of a lawyer who can negotiate with the creditors and handle all the debt collection procedures.
+When dealing with foreclosure or liquidation, company owners can rely on the help and expertise of a Spanish lawyer who can negotiate with the creditors and handle all the debt collection procedures.

 When do Spanish companies need to file for bankruptcy?

-Spanish companies may be declared bankrupt if they are no longer able to fulfil their obligations towards their creditors, if they fail to pay loans or their business partners or fulfil other types of financial obligations.
+Spanish companies may be declared bankrupt if they are no longer able to fulfill their obligations towards their creditors, if they fail to pay loans or their business partners or fulfill other types of financial obligations.
 Individuals can also be declared bankrupt and this is applicable in case of small business types, like the sole proprietorship where the assets of the individual are the same as the company’s.